mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ### Zhang et al. 2011

 a linear model to explain similarities between disease phenotypes using gene proximities that are quantified by diffusion kernels of one or more PPI networks.
-We solve this model via a Bayesian approach, and we derive an analytic form for Bayes factor that naturally measures the strength of association between a query disease and a candidate gene and thus can be used as a score to prioritize candidate genes
+We solve this model via a **Bayesian approach**, and we derive an analytic form for Bayes factor that naturally measures the strength of association between a query disease and a candidate gene and thus can be used as a score to prioritize candidate genes

 This method is intrinsically capable of integrating multiple PPI networks

-The Bayesian regression approach can achieve much higher performance than the existing CIPHER approach and the ordinary linear regression method.
+The **Bayesian regression approach** can achieve much higher performance than the existing CIPHER approach and the ordinary linear regression method.

 Most existing computational methods for inferring causative genes from candidates are formulated as a one-class novelty learning problem that is usually solved with the guilt-by-association principle,  which suggests to compute a score from functional genomics data to quantify the strength of association between a query dis- ease and a candidate gene, and then rank candidate genes according to their scores to facilitate the selection of susceptibility genes [4].